Spin-Hall Current and Nonlocal Transport in Ferromagnet-Free Multi-band models for SrTiO3-Based Nanodevices in the presence of impurities: Effective two-subband Rashba-like Hamiltonian

 \section{Effective two-subband Rashba-like Hamiltonian}

-In this appendix we show how the 8-band model of section \ref{sh8}, when $\mu$ is within the first pair of subbands but still below the bottom of higher-energy subbands, can be effectively described by a Rashba Hamiltonian $H_{\rm xy}$, involving the effects of virtual transitions from the low-lying subbands to, and from, higher-energy bands.
+In this appendix we show how the eight-band model of Sec. \ref{sh8}, when $\mu$ is within the first pair of subbands but still below the bottom of higher-energy subbands, can be effectively described by a Rashba Hamiltonian $H_{\rm xy}$, involving the effects of virtual transitions from the low-lying subbands to, and from, higher-energy bands.